25 "Trials of the Century" and the Media Frenzies That Accompanied Them

 Notably, the trial was heavily broadcast in Germany and covered by hundreds of German journalists in Israel.
 “There was a lot of watching, and it changed the discussion about the Holocaust,” philosopher Bettina Stangneth told the Jewish Telegraphic Agency.

-Lifelong criminal and aspiring musician Charles Manson led a group of cultishly devoted followers—known as the Manson Family—in California, and inspired them to commit eight murders over the summer of 1969 in the hopes of starting an apocalyptic race war.
-The violent nature of the killings combined with the group's twisted counterculture leanings and "hippie" looks made for a trial that would puncture a hole into the zeitgeist.
+Lifelong criminal and aspiring musician Charles Manson led a cult of devoted followers—known as the Manson Family—in California, and inspired them to commit at least eight murders over the summer of 1969 in the hopes of starting an apocalyptic race war.
+The violent nature of the killings combined with the group's twisted counterculture leanings and hippie looks made for a trial that would puncture a hole in the zeitgeist.

 According to Manson prosecutor Vincent Bugliosi in his and Curt Gentry’s book Helter Skelter, “The bizarre nature of the crime, the number of victims, and their prominence—a beautiful movie star, the heiress to a coffee fortune, her jet-set playboy paramour, an internationally known hair stylist—would combine to make this probably the most publicized murder case in history, excepting only the assassination of President John F. Kennedy."

-While Manson himself was not present at any of the murders, he had ordered his followers to perpetrate them and was charged accordingly.
+While Manson himself wasn't present during the murders, he had ordered his followers to perpetrate them and was charged accordingly.
 Their trial became nothing short of a circus.
 When Manson displayed all sorts of odd behavior during the proceedings, his disciples—both fellow defendants and uncharged Manson family members hanging outside and around the courthouse—followed, be it by shaving their heads or carving Xs into their foreheads.

 American media dedicated their coverage to Manson’s bizarre antics, and he reveled in the attention, using violent outbursts in court to distract from the evidence brought against him.
 This is described, in detail, in Helter Skelter: